Skip to main content

 Introduction

-Quilter listed on the London and Johannesburg stock exchanges in June 2018 and its financial year end is 31 December.
-Quilter plc is incorporated in England and it has subsidiaries in various jurisdictions.
-Details of our subsidiaries and the countries in which they are incorporated, as well as our businesses, are set out in our Annual Report 2021.
+Quilter plc is incorporated in England and Wales and listed on the London and Johannesburg Stock Exchanges with a financial year ending 31 December.
+Details of our subsidiaries and the countries in which they are incorporated, as well as our businesses, are set out in our 2025 Annual Report.

 Further information